webmastersmith/WGU_Cloud_Computing/D318_Cloud_Applications/Cloud_Applications_Quick_Study.md

   - **Hyperconverged**: Cloud-like infrastructure on premises.
     - Integrates compute, storage, and networking resources into a single platform for simplified management and scalability.
     - x86 compute + Storage(SSD's) + VM software: emulate multiple cloud VM's for efficient scaling.
+  - **LUN**: Logical Unit Number.
+Number used to identify a logical unit, which is a device addressed by the iSCSI protocol or by SAN.

 - Describe vLan, vxLAN, Affinity, Anti-Affinity, GENEVE, Micro-Segmentation: